agoering/spice-pinball/docs/piezo-sensor.md

 Piezos are polarized (like LEDs), so it is important to connect the red wire to high and the black wire to ground.
 We will use a resistor in parallel with the piezo to reduce the amount of voltage and current produced, in order to protect the analog input.

-To connect the piezo, make sure the red and black wires from the piezo are connected to opposite sides of the resistor with brown, black, and green stripes, and that this is in turn connected on the black wire side to ground and on the other side to A1:
+To connect the piezo, make sure the red and black wires from the piezo are connected to opposite sides of the resistor with brown, black and green stripes.
+Make sure the black wire side also has a connection to ground, and that the red wire side also has a connection to pin A1 on the Arduino:

 <img src="{{ site.baseurl }}/img/piezo-connection.jpg" style="width: 650px"/>